codywickman2/CSSE-370/log.md

+PHASE #1:
 Test Cases
 A. 2 HTML Pages with headers and that link to each other
 B. Picture on each HTML page
-c.
-3 or more seperate links
+C. 3 or more seperate links